PhD, MSc, BMicSc - Lead Researcher

 Marina is an early-career researcher with a multidisciplinary background in epidemiology, global health, climate change, ocean and fisheries, planetary and one health, and food security.
-Her research interests focus on the dynamics and interactions between people and nature.
+Her research interests focus on the dynamics and interactions between nature and people, as well as incorporating equity perspectives on this topic.
 Currently, she studies the climate stressors on the health and wellness of coastal and fishing communities.
 In addition, she is interested in science-policy translation and art-based knowledge mobilization.

 MSc., BSc. - Research collaborator